 Through life’s ups and downs, and sadly losses along the way, the “Friend” was always there for me.

 I now live in Israel and subscribe to the “Friend” (and the “Special”).
-It can take up to three weeks for it to arrive, but it’s worth the wait as it’s a good wholesome read.
+It can take up to three weeks for it to arrive, but it’s worth the wait.
+It’s a good, wholesome read.

 Mrs J.L., Israel.

 I was reading about your 150th anniversary on the BBC news website and had to write to tell you that my Granny Christie was an avid read of your publication.
 Your magazine brought her joy and comfort in her life.